ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 """
 ```

-Then we use one `next()` to start iterating the values, the generator will only return one value at one time, and stop at the `yield` statement:
+Then we use one `next()` to start iterating the values, the generator will only return one value next to the `yield` at one time, and stop at the `yield` statement:
 ```py
 num1 = next(fib_gen)
 print(num1)